Choosing the Right Bitcoin Wallet for You

 Transactions on the Bitcoin network are irreversible.
 To guarantee this irreversibility, the private keys are used to generate the electronic signatures that confirm that you want to send or spend your Bitcoins.

 These keys are crucial to the ownership of Bitcoins as they aren’t stored anywhere on the Bitcoin network, but are created and stored by your wallet.
-In order to make funds secure, one needs to be very careful on how and where they are storing their private keys and how they access them.
+In order to make funds secure, one needs to be very careful about how and where they are storing their private keys and how they access them.

 In many cases, people have been locked out of their funds by negligence and lost all their valuable digital currencies.
 Not-so-fun fact, it is believed that as many as 30% of all mined Bitcoins until now have been lost, mainly to people losing their private keys.